sautee/sautee.github.io/pages/fieldnotes.md

 - As a user, the system I use should work for me instead of me having to work the system.
 - A good everyday example is Google Search's [Autocomplete](https://www.google.com/amp/s/blog.google/products/search/how-google-autocomplete-works-search/).
-- As [Amy Hoy](https://30x500.com/academy/) put it - "You’ll need to understand your audience so deeply you can speak their language, anticipate their needs, and predict their reactions."
+- [Amy Hoy](https://30x500.com/academy/) put it like this - "You’ll need to understand your audience so deeply you can speak their language, anticipate their needs, and predict their reactions."
 - Users should feel like the product was made just for them.

 ### Why Product Strategy Fails